chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

     ```

 - For Backup with [Managed Service](/automate/managed_services/#enabling-opensearch-backup-restore), we have only one option: `Amazon S3`.
-- Currently we only support local Linux users and groups for Installation flow.
+- We only support local Linux users and groups for Installation flow.
 We don't support AD managed users in nodes.
 - Specifically for AWS Managed Services, create the below attributes by following [this document.](/automate/managed_services/#enabling-opensearch-backup-restore)
   - `aws_os_snapshot_role_arn`
   - `os_snapshot_user_access_key_id`